-These financial statements have been prepared in accordance with IFRS applicable to a going concern using the historical cost basis.
+These consolidated financial statements have been prepared in accordance with IFRS applicable to a going concern.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting, except for cash flow information.
-Due to continuing operating losses and a working capital deficiency, the application of the going concern basis of accounting is dependent upon the Company achieving profitable operations to generate sufficient cash flows to fund continuing operations, or in the absence of adequate cash flows from operations, obtaining additional financing to support operations for the foreseeable future.
+Due to continuing operating losses and a cumulative deficit, the application of the going concern basis of accounting is dependent upon the Company achieving profitable operations to generate sufficient cash flows to fund continuing operations, or in the absence of adequate cash flows from operations, obtaining additional financing to support operations for the foreseeable future.
 It is not possible to predict whether financing efforts will be successful or if the Company will attain profitable levels of operations.